 - The deadline for requesting a release from the Residence Hall License for the spring semester is December 1.

-The Fall 2022 application is for students who wish to be released from their on-campus requirement for the 2022-2023 academic year.
-The Fall 2022 application is located here: Fall 2022 Application for Release from the Residence Hall License.
-The Spring 2023 Application for Release from the Residence Hall License is now available.
+The Spring 2024 release application is for students who wish to be released from their on-campus requirement for the 2023-2024 academic year.
+The Spring 2024 application is located here: Spring 2024 Application for Release from the Residence Hall License

 Frequently Asked Questions